alvarolorentedev/trunkbasedreview/README.md

 # Benefits

 - Provides capability to teams to achieve continuous Deployment due to the immediate integration of code.
-- Faster feedback loop.
+- Faster feedback loop, through continious review of the codebase.
-- Smaller changes that help reduce MTTR.
+- Smaller changes are packed that help reduce MTTR.

 # How it works